Jogesh Chandra Chatterjee

-Jogesh Chandra Chatterjee (1895 – 2 April 1960) was an Indian freedom fighter, revolutionary and member of Rajya Sabha.
+Jogesh Chandra Chatterjee (1895 – 2 April 1960) was an Indian freedom fighter, revolutionary and parliamentarian.
+A founding member of the Hindustan Republican Association (HRA), later the Hindustan Socialist Republican Association (HSRA), he played a pivotal role in the Indian independence movement.
+Active in the Anushilan Samiti, he was sentenced to life imprisonment for his involvement in the Kakori conspiracy.
+A political thinker, he authored Indian Revolutionaries in Conference and In Search of Freedom.
+Post-independence, he served in the Rajya Sabha (1956–1960) and was the founding General Secretary of the Revolutionary Socialist Party.
+He remains a symbol of armed resistance and socialist ideals.

 Short biography

+He was a Bengali Hindu.
 Jogesh Chandra became a member of the Anushilan Samiti.
 He was one of the founder members of Hindustan Republican Association (HRA) (in 1924) that later became Hindustan Socialist Republican Association.
 He was arrested several times for revolutionary activities.
 He was tried in the Kakori conspiracy case in 1926 and received rigorous imprisonment for life.